 It usually involves partnering with educational institutions to set up job fairs on campus to hire directly from colleges and universities.

-One study shows just how early Gen Z starts job searching, as highlighted in the graph below:
+One study shows just how early Gen Z starts looking for jobs:

 Businesses should be ready to implement campus recruitment, and many already are.
 One study showed that 62% of organizations plan to engage in college-specific hiring events.